nicklerma4/Groupzero/alyssa-alexander.md

 ### Welcome to my Blog

 My name is Alyssa Alexander, and here's some information about me:
-I'm a Business major with a Technology Management and French minor.
-I have moved around growing up and graduated from high school OVERSEES.

 I'm a Business major with a minor in Technology Management and French.
 I have moved around growing up and graduated from high school OVERSEES.
 I will be graduating in May and joining the workforce!
 I am involved with various organizations on campus, two of which are Maggies and Camp Kesem.
 I am also a research assistant for Dr. Mendoza.
 I come from a LOOONG line of Aggies; I have TOO siblings who also attended Texas A&M. My brother graduated in 2018, and my sister in 2019.